louloulin/lumos-actor/README.md

 ## Stability
 It's used in production but doesn't have the same adoption and stability as the [C#](https://github.com/AsynkronIT/protoactor-dotnet) and [Go](https://github.com/AsynkronIT/protoactor-go) implementations.

+## Compatibility with ProtoActor-Go
+This implementation is now compatible with ProtoActor-Go, allowing for cross-language communication between Kotlin and Go actors.
+The protocol buffer definitions have been updated to match the Go implementation, and the remote communication protocol has been aligned to ensure interoperability.

 ## How to build
 ```
 ./gradlew build